lostatc/codot/docs/codot.1.rst

     under EXAMPLES_.

 Config File
-    A config file is a file created by the user that contains consolidated config options.
+    A config file is a file created by the user that acts as a centralized place to modify values from multiple source files.
 Config files have the following format:

     * Lines starting with a hash symbol '#' serve as comments.
     * Options are key-value pairs separated by an equals sign '=', where each key corresponds to the name of an identifier in one or more template files.

-    Config values are changed by the user in config files instead of in source files.
     Config files go in the 'config' directory (see FILES_) and each config file must have a '.conf' extension.
 There is an example config file under EXAMPLES_.

 Identifier
     An identifier is a string used in a template file to signal where a value